 Why Shared Hosting Still Dominates Revenue

 Everyone talks about cloud and VPS hosting.
-But shared hosting accounts for 78% of hosting revenue.
-The margins are insane.
+Shared hosting still accounts for 78% of hosting revenue.
+The margins are wild.

 Subtract bandwidth, support costs, and overhead.
-You're looking at 85%+ gross margins.
-The secret sauce is density optimization.
+You are looking at 85%+ gross margins.
+The secret sauce is density optimisation.

 We ran custom PHP-FPM configurations.
 They squeezed 40% more accounts per server than standard setups.
 That extra density meant $1,600 more monthly revenue per server.
 Zero additional hardware cost.